jbpoline/Bic_day/bic/talk.rst

 Reproducibility
 ---------------

-Building things such that they can be built upon
+Fight the current state of things (Begley & Ellis): Building things such that they can be built upon

 * Openness
     -  Working such that my colleague can check my work

 * Accountability
-    - Working such that the next post-doc will weeks to start progress / not months
+    - Working such that the next post-doc will need weeks to start progress - not months
     - Working such that others in the community can reproduce **and** build upon

+..
+Glenn Begley and Lee Ellis "Raise standards for preclinical cancer research" Nature 483 (2012)
 .. ask audience how long a post-doc needs to get up and running analyzing another post-doc's data at the moment.
 How about meta-analysis within lab?